 Dr. Kopelman received his undergraduate degree magna cum laude in economics from Harvard College in 1970 and his medical school degree from Duke University School of Medicine in 1974.
 He did his house staff training at Tufts- New England Medical Center followed by a fellowship in hypertension at Massachusetts General Hospital.

 His wife is an academic cardiologist in Boston.
-He has two sons, one of whom just finished his medical residency at the University of Chicago and one who works in the computer industry.
+He has two sons, one of whom did his internal medicine training at the University of Chicago and completed ID fellowship at the Beth Israel Deaconess Medical Center and one who works in the computer industry.
 In his free time, he plays basketball and frustrates himself on the golf course.

-Dr. Kari Roberts is an Associate Program Director for the Internal Medicine Residency Program, the Associate DIO for Quality and Safety at Tufts Medical Center, and an Associate Professor of Medicine in the Division of Pulmonary, Critical Care and Sleep at the Tufts University School of Medicine.
+Dr. Kari Roberts is an Associate Program Director for the Internal Medicine Residency Program, the Designated Institutional Officer for Graduate Medical Education at Tufts Medical Center, and an Associate Professor of Medicine in the Division of Pulmonary, Critical Care and Sleep at the Tufts University School of Medicine.
 She is an active member of the American College of Chest Physicians and the American Thoracic Society for which she serves on the Members in Transition and Training Committee.
 In addition she is a member of the Pulmonary Hypertension Association, a provider-patient advocacy group.
 Her primary clinical focus is pulmonary hypertension and right heart failure and she co-directs the Pulmonary Hypertension Clinic at Tufts Medical Center.